The Orwell Society

 The Orwell Society is a literary society and a UK registered charity.
 It was founded in 2011 with the aim of promoting the understanding and appreciation of the life and work of George Orwell (the pen name of Eric Arthur Blair 1903–1950).
-Its patron is Richard Blair, George Orwell’s adopted son.
+Its patron is Richard Blair, George Orwell's adopted son.

 The society has no political affiliation and does not speculate on what Orwell might have thought of current political issues were he alive today.

 History

-In 2004, Dione Venables, of Finlay Publishers, published a revised edition Eric & Us, a memoir written by Jacintha Buddicom who died in 1994.
-The book was originally published in 1974 by Leslie Frewin and focused on Eric Blair’s childhood and teenage years.
+In 2006 the late Dione Venables, of Finlay Publishers, published a revised edition of Eric & Us, a memoir written by Jacintha Buddicom who died in 1993.
+The book was originally published in 1974 by Leslie Frewin and focused on Eric Blair's childhood and teenage years.
 Buddicom was Venables' first cousin who left Venables the copyrights to the book in her will.
-The acclaimed Orwell biographer, Gordon Bowker, in agreeing to review the book, suggested certain clarifications and in late 2006, "Eric & Us: The Postscript Edition" was published.
-The postscript edition was regularly discussed on a website called “Orwell Direct”, creating a small community of enthusiasts whose first contributor was Sir Bernard Crick.
+The acclaimed Orwell biographer, Gordon Bowker, in agreeing to review the book, suggested certain clarifications and in late 2006, Eric & Us: The Postscript Edition was published.
+The postscript edition was regularly discussed on a website called "Orwell Direct", creating a small community of enthusiasts whose first contributor was Sir Bernard Crick.
 The community, which included Orwell's son Richard Blair, began to ask why there was no Society to promote the life and works of George Orwell, prompting Venables to focus her efforts on constituting one.

 On 27 December 2010, a group gathered for the first informal meeting at Phyllis Court, Henley-on-Thames (which the young Eric Blair had often visited).
-The day was hosted by Venables and, of those attending that day, Christopher Edwards agreed to be the society’s first Chair.
-Richard Blair accepted the role as Patron, Charles Wiggin as Treasurer, Dominic Cavendish took on the editorship of the society’s website, and Venables agreed to be Membership Secretary.
+The day was hosted by Venables and, of those attending that day, Christopher Edwards agreed to be the society's first Chair.
+Richard Blair accepted the role as Patron, Charles Wiggin as Treasurer, Dominic Cavendish took on the editorship of the society's website, and Venables agreed to be Membership Secretary.
 Later on, Ron Bateman took on the Secretary role and Chris Organ was appointed to provide legal input.
-The formal inaugural meeting was held on 19 April 2011 and in the same year, Quentin Kopp, whose father Georges Kopp had been Orwell’s commandant and friend during and after the Spanish Civil War, joined the committee as Events Secretary and the society was launched.
+The formal inaugural meeting was held on 19 April 2011 and in the same year, Quentin Kopp, whose father Georges Kopp had been Orwell's commandant and friend during and after the Spanish Civil War, joined the committee as Events Secretary and the society was launched.
 On 28 April 2012, The Society held its first Annual General Meeting at Senate House, London, next to Room 101, made famous in Nineteen Eighty-Four.